crowdAI/crowdai/doc/leaderboard_submissions_visibility.md

 Participants will get feedback if their submission was successful or not; but not any feedback about their scores.

+#### Private Challenges

+For private challenges, when the **Show Leaderboard?** setting is off:

+- Admins and organisers can view full submission details.

+- Participants can see their own submission information, including scores.

 ### Submissions Detail